gunnar-miklis/final-project-w3/README.md

 # Wait...?
 That level, again?
-This game was made by me for education purpose.
-It's the final Project for Module-1 Week3 of Ironhack's Web Development Bootcamp 2023 This game is inspired by the lovely game [That Level Again](https://play.google.com/store/apps/details?id=ru.iamtagir.game.android).
+This game is inspired by the lovely game [That Level Again](https://play.google.com/store/apps/details?id=ru.iamtagir.game.android).
 Please check it out!
 ![screenshot](./Screenshot.png)
+## About
+This game was made by me for education purpose.
+It's the final Project for Module-1 Week3 of Ironhack's Web Development Bootcamp 2023

 ## Code Structure
 ### index.html